jinghuazhao/R/gap/inst/shinygap/README.md

 runApp()
 ```

 Alternatively, one can run the app from source using `gap/inst/shinygap`.
+In fact, these are conveniently wrapped up as `runshinygap()` function.

 To set the default parameters, some compromises need to be made, e.g., Kp=[1e-5, 0.4], MAF=[1e-3, 0.8], alpha=[1e-8, 0.05], beta=[0.01, 0.4].
 The slider inputs provide upper bounds of parameters.